NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_data/README.md

 ## Project Organization

-    ├── news_api
-    │   ├── lambda.py               <- Function used to retrieve news articles from NewsAPI
+    ├── newsapi_sam_app         <- AWS SAM App used to retrieve news articles from NewsAPI on a schedule │
-    │   └── requirements.txt        <- The requirements file with lambda.py's dependencies
-    │
     └── README.md